Personal Finance Lessons From Janitor Turned Multi-Millionaire Ronald Read

-To travel to high school, he walked and hitchhiked daily, covering a distance of over 6 km.
+To travel to high school, he walked and hitchhiked daily, covering a distance of over six kilometres every day.

 After getting an honourable discharge in 1945, Read returned to Vermont where he worked as a gas station attendant and mechanic for around 25 years.